Caesarea National Park is a costal city in northern Israel famous for its ancient Hellenistic ruins of an ancient Roman city.

 Being a port city, which hosted sailors and seamen, it was important to provide them with places of entertainment in order to encourage them to return to the city.

-In the first century CE seating areas were added, increasing its capacity to 15,000.
+It was complete with an arena which could seat 10,000 spectators and in the first century CE seating areas were added, increasing its capacity to 15,000.

 During the second century, the amphitheater was rebuilt and adapted for use as a more standard type of amphitheater.

 Remains of several large buildings were exposed, among them an elaborate 4th century renovated bathhouse.

 It was a luxurious public bathhouse which occupies more than half the area.
 It appears to have been built after Herod’s amphitheater ceased to function.